Technische Universität Braunschweig

 • Stress reactions

-• Healthy ways of dealing with stress
+• Healthy ways to cope with stress

 • Dealing with acute stress situations